vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/03_vratAdhikArin_and_related_topics.md

 67

 Vide Tai.
 S. II.
 5.5.1-2 and Śat.
 Br.
 XI.
 1. 4.1-2 quoted[^166] below.
 The word tithi does not occur in the Samhitās, but it occurs in the Ait.
-Br. cited above and in the gļhya and dharma sūtras.
+Br. cited above and in the gṛhya and dharma sūtras.

 The Gobhilagrhyasūtra[^167] when prescribing a day for the setting up of sacred fires mentions the coincidence of an auspicious _tithi_ and _nakṣatra_ and in another place refers to the worship of the lord of the tithi and of the nakṣatra and of the tithi itself.
 The Kausītaki-gṛhya (I. 25) speaks of offerings to the tithi on which a child was born and prescribes that the dedication of ponds, wells and tanks was to be made in the bright half of a month and on an auspicious tithi (V.2).